 The visual language created by American artist Franz Kline in his artworks was unlike that of any of his peers, which made him an important influence within Abstract Expressionism.
 The techniques he used, as well as his spirited energy when painting, accurately embodied the principles of the movement, which added to his prominence as an action painter.
 One of Kline’s notable works from this period, painted in 1950, was Chief.

 Kline began his career in figuration and often projected large images of his drawings onto walls when he started painting.
 After blowing up an image too large one day, only a fraction of the picture appeared in bold and dense black strokes.
 Kline was so taken aback by the abstraction that was present in this section of the image that he began to focus solely on portraying abstract figures and elements in his artworks.

-The contrasting black and white sections of Chief have been the subject of speculation for years, as no solid idea seems to exist about what object Kline abstracted when creating this artwork.
+The contrasting black and white sections of Chief have been the subject of speculation for many years, as no solid idea seemed to exist about what object Kline abstracted when creating this artwork.
 It was believed that the excessive use of the color black, which appeared often in Kline’s other works, was related to his childhood spent in a coal-mining community.

 Using large brushes and household paint to create his works, Kline’s paintings became almost completely unrecognizable from their original subject.

 However, the vibrancy and energy with which he created his compositions seemed to connect them to the titles that Kline gave them, making his paintings prominent examples of action paintings.
 No matter how lively and urgent Kline’s paintings appeared to be, they were always carefully thought out and planned in their implementation.

 |Artist Name||Paul Jackson Pollock|

 |Associated Movements, Themes, and Styles||Abstract Expressionism, Modern art, action painting, and the drip technique|